blahosyl/operator-game/README.md

 I am also grateful to my mentor Rory Patrick Sheridan for his super-useful advice and great insights!

-Last but definitely not least, I would like to thank [Lewis](https://github.com/blahosyl/operator-game/issues/3) and [Roo]((https://github.com/blahosyl/operator-game/issues/5)) from the tutoring team for their efficient and friendly help when I got stumped.
+I would like to thank [Lewis](https://github.com/blahosyl/operator-game/issues/3) and [Roo]((https://github.com/blahosyl/operator-game/issues/5)) from the tutoring team for their efficient and friendly help when I got stumped.

+Last but definitely not least, thank you to the anonymous testers who gave me invaluable feedback.